hybridgroup/cylon-gpio/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-Version 0.1.0 - Initial release with support for Button and LED
+Version 0.1.0 - Initial release with support for AnalogSensor, Button, and LED

 ## License
 Copyright (c) 2013 The Hybrid Group.
 Licensed under the Apache 2.0 license.